 And that frustration at the lack of an immediate resolution is what compels you so forcefully to watch next week’s episodes.

-The idea of an open loop, then, is that your brain feels a powerful urge to close the loop—to get resolution, an ending, closure.
+So the idea of an open loop, then, is that your brain feels a powerful urge to close the loop—to get resolution, an ending, a closure.

-How Can You Use Open Loop Marketing to Boost Sales?
+How Can I Use Open Loop Marketing to Boost My Sales?

-Well, we’ve talked at length before about how solid storytelling comes into play with your marketing.
+Well, we’ve talked at length in another article about how solid storytelling comes into play with your marketing.

 And I’ve also shown you how storytelling can actually increase your audience engagement by 5X or more.

-In fact, Visme found that a whopping 92% of consumers want brands to make ads that feel like a story.
+In fact, The Brand Shop found that a whopping 92% of consumers want brands to make ads that feel like a story.

-See, your customers don’t just want to hear about your product.
+See, your customers don’t just want to hear about your product or service.
 They don’t want to be pitched or sold to either.

-But what an open loop does is it exploits that natural drive of your audience to close that loop and gets them to keep on reading—even if an open loop is started in one sentence and closed in the next.
+But what an open loop does in your marketing—more specifically in your copy, is it exploits that natural drive of your audience to close that loop.
+And it gets them to keep on reading—even if an open loop is started in one sentence and closed in the next.

 Open loop marketing, then, is what keeps your prospects interested in what you have to say and what you’re selling.

-Quick Anatomy of an Open Loop: 2 Examples from AutoGrow
+Quick Anatomy of an Open Loop: 5 Examples to Model in Your Copy

 We use open loops all the time for our clients, especially when it comes to creating high-converting landing pages.